What are the tech requirements for online school

 A working desktop computer, laptop, or tablet.
 Whether you’re a Mac person or prefer a PC, it’s important to have a reliable device, something that is in good working order so you can get started with your work without worry.

 Penn Foster doesn’t provide laptops or tablets to students, so having your own computer or access to a computer from a family member or friend is key.
-If you’re considering purchasing a new device for your studies, make sure you ask about student discounts!
-You might save a little bit as a Penn Foster student.

 Computer requirements for online classes

 While requirements can vary slightly based on the particular course you’re working on, in general, there are a few major things you’ll need for any course.